 The Fleet Air Arm Museum, Yeovilton, has amassed a huge amount of Barracuda wreckage over the years, in the hope of gathering enough to rebuild a full aircraft.
 A plan to restore the Barracuda by the Project Bluebird team in partnership with the Fleet Air Arm Museum was announced last year – see separate story.
+(Update: as it turned out, after a small amount of work completed by the Bluebird Project, the Fleet Air Arm Museum decided to continue with the restoration in-house – see this post from December 2018 for an update)

 It’s worth saying more about the Barracuda ‘bits’ that will make up this project, as much of the material gathered has only rarely been seen by the public – and probably will not be until the project is finished.